mbj/unparser/README.md

 Nevertheless it is able to regenerate it own source and serves well for [mutant](https://github.cm/mbj/mutant) mutators and the in-memory vendoring for self hosting mutant.

+This library dropped the reproduction of 1.8 syntax in the 0.1.0 release.

 Usage
 -----